-The Company had an effective tax rate of (1.1)% and (1.4)% for the three months ended March 31, 2023 and 2022, respectively.
+The Company had an effective tax rate of (0.6)% and (0.9)% for the three and six months ended June 30, 2023, respectively, and (1.1)% and (1.3)% for the three and six months ended June 30, 2022, respectively.
 The Company continues to incur U.S. operating losses and has minimal profits in its foreign jurisdictions.

-During the three months ended March 31, 2023 and 2022, the Company evaluated all available evidence, both positive and negative, including historical levels of income, and expectations and risks associated with estimates of future taxable income, and determined that it is more likely than not that its net deferred tax assets will not be realized in the United States.
+During the three and six months ended June 30, 2023 and 2022, the Company evaluated all available evidence, both positive and negative, including historical levels of income, and expectations and risks associated with estimates of future taxable income, and determined that it is more likely than not that its net deferred tax assets will not be realized in the United States.
 Due to uncertainties surrounding the realization of the deferred tax assets, the Company continues to maintain a full valuation allowance against its net deferred tax assets within the United States.